Measurement Plasticity: Sensor-Level Adaptation for Vision-Language Models: Method

 Modern TTA methods for VLMs operate \emph{after capture}, adjusting how the model interprets a fixed image.
 With Auto-Exposure (AE), however, the captured scene may already have lost information (e.g., saturation or low photon count).
-In such cases, digital TTA faces a hard practical bound: once photons are not measured, downstream adaptation often cannot recover them.
-This motivates a \emph{sensor-aware} view of test-time adaptation that respects the causal chain: scene → measurement → representation.

-We therefore treat camera sensor parameters---ISO, shutter speed, and aperture---as \emph{physical prompts}: upstream control variables that determine which photons reach the sensor, analogous to how text prompts steer embeddings and visual prompts nudge feature extraction.
+Thus, digital TTA faces a hard practical bound: once photons are not measured, downstream adaptation often cannot recover them.
+This motivates a \emph{sensor-aware} view of TTA that respects the causal chain: scene → measurement → representation.
+We therefore treat camera sensor parameters as \emph{physical prompts}: upstream control variables that determine which photons reach the sensor.